golflimaechoecho/ilt-practitioner-exercise-guides/labs/lab-06.2-Iterating-with-each/README.md

 ### Test and enforce your code

-1. Install the `puppetlabs/mysql` module if needed, with
+1. Install the `puppetlabs/mysql` module if needed.

   ```$ puppet module install puppetlabs/mysql```